 Chan See Shu Yuen Temple

 Kuala Lumpur’s Chan See Shu Yuen Temple is one of the oldest and largest Buddhist temples in Malaysia.
-With its elaborate interiors and intricate frescoes boasting scenes from Chinese mythology, it is also one of the most beautiful.
+The temple’s elaborate interiors and intricate frescoes boast scenes from Chinese mythology.

 Guan Di Temple

-Chinatown’s Guan Di Temple is a beautiful, brightly coloured Taoist temple that is dedicated to Guan Di, a former Chinese militant general who was given the title of being the “God of War” due to his war hero status.
+Chinatown’s Guan Di Temple is a beautiful, bright Taoist temple.
+The site is dedicated to Guan Di, a former Chinese militant general who was given the title of being the “God of War” due to his war hero status.
 At the centre of the temple sits a giant Chinese weapon (a Guan Do).
 Worshippers believe that touching this will provide them with good luck.

 Kuan Yin Temple